rozbb/CommaFeed-Android-Reader/README.md

 TODO
 ----

+* Faster screen rotation (don't save to file on rotation)
 * Load respective icons from iconURL
-* Use ViewState to retain view over onStop() and the like without breaking
 * Make web view much much prettier
 * Locally mark read entries as, well...read
 * Establish an API queue for updating things like read items with the server